 Searching online I found so many different response so of them that caught my eye talked about:

+- the craft demonstrated was of low quality.
 This I find interesting as often craft can be elitist and not inclusive.
 I liked the idea that in the doco, its about giving it a go.
 After all even if you are now highly skilled, you started off this way and its just been practice that has enabled you to make amazing work that is technically perfect!

+- that the documentary was anti making money from craft.
 To be straight, no I'm not.
 I actually think that it is amazing that something so lovingly crafted can make you money, especially as in the past it was seen to have no commercial value.
 I guess I wanted to show that it is a hard road, that its not easy and there is a lot of work involved.
 Also in my research I was finding lots of women who were experiencing burn out from trying to make a full time living from crafting and giving up on it.
 However, if you can make a full time living from craft, I think you are amazing and I take my hat off to you all and bow down low in respect of your brilliance!

 - Offense.
 This happened for may reasons, Casey's work was obvious but that I had left out so many women who make beautiful practical things has come up a few times.
 I wish I had the money and time to make a whole series on the women and the men I meet, spoke to, interviewed and read about online who are making wonderful, amazing stuff, who are from all walks of life and ages.
 When I was researching for this film it just kept on growing and growing, but I was restricted by the fact, I had no money to make this doco.
 I had no funding, it was made in my holidays with the money I'd managed to save from teaching.
 I shot it over 2 years and then edited it over about 9 months.
 Thus I had to keep it simple and that's why all the women are from Melbourne ( which is where I live).
 I wanted to challenge the idea of how society perceived crafters.
 I was drawn to women who were using traditional craft but subverting it in someways.
 From embracing the idea that it was about spirit and giving it a go, not making it perfect, to being craftivists.